QGFN: Controllable Greediness with Action Values: Experiment details: Fragment-based molecule generation

 \section{Experiment details: Fragment-based molecule generation}

+In this section, we give the hyperparameters used for each of our experiments in Tables \ref{tab:merged_common_gat}, and Table \ref{tab:model_specific_params}.

+In Table 1, the $p$ values for $p$-greedy, $p$-of-max, and $p$-quantile QGFN are set to 0.4, 0.9858, and 0.93, respectively.
+These values are selected based on Figure~\ref{fig:inference-p}.
+The $p$ for $p$-of-max is chosen from \texttt{np.linspace(0.9, 0.999, 16)}, with 0.9858 being one of these values.
+Similarly, for $p$-quantile, 0.93 corresponds to the second-to-last value from \texttt{np.linspace(0, 1, 16)}.
+Meanwhile, the 0.4 for $p$-greedy is selected from \texttt{np.linspace(0, 1, 11)}.
+For LSL-GFN, the chosen $\beta$ is 78, selected from \texttt{np.linspace(64, 128, 65)}.

 In our experimental setup, we follow the exact environment specifications and implementations detailed in~\citet{malkin2022trajectory} with the proxy model, used for evaluating molecules, provided by \citet{bengio2021gflownet}.
+The architecture of the GFlowNet models is based on a graph attention transformer~\citep{velivckovic2017graph}.
 We set a reward threshold of 0.97 to define modes, with a pairwise Tanimoto similarity criterion of less than $0.65$.
-RDKit~\cite{2013rdkit} is used to compare pairwise Tanimoto similarity.
+RDKit~\citep{2013rdkit} is used to compare pairwise Tanimoto similarity.

-Training of all models was conducted using the Adam optimizer over 10,000 iterations, with a mini-batch size of 64 and a learning rate set at $1 \times 10^{-4}$.
-The architecture of the GFlowNet models is based on a graph attention transformer~\citep{velivckovic2017graph}, with 4 layers, 128-dimensional embeddings and 2 attention heads.
-The reward scaling parameter $\beta$ in $R^\beta$ was set to 32.
 To follow closely the original implementation of LSL-GFN described in~\citet{kim2023learning}, we use $\beta \sim U^{[1, 64]}$, where $U$ denotes a uniform distribution.
 Additionally, we define a simple Multi-layer Perceptron with a hidden size of 256 as the learnable scalar-to-scalar function for the LSL-GFN.
 For A2C, we use a learning rate of $1\times 10^{-4}$, a training epsilon of $1\times 10^{-2}$, and an entropy regularization coefficient of $1\times 10^{-3}$.
 For our SubTB baseline we use SubTB(1), i.e. all trajectories are averaged with equal weight.

-The GFN part of QGFNs is trained with TB.
+To maintain consistency, the graph attention transformer was used as the model for MunDQN.
+We sampled 64 trajectories and stored them as transitions in a prioritized replay buffer of size 1,000,000.
+We then sampled 4096 transitions from the replay buffer to calculate the loss.
+The Munchausen parameters of 0.10 is selected from $\{0.10, 0.15\}$, an $l_0$ of -2500 and a soft update of $\tau = 0.1$ is used in our experiments.
+All other parameters are same as the original MunDQN paper in \citet{tiapkin2023generative}.

 We also ran an SAC~\citep{haarnoja2018soft} baseline with different $\alpha$ values of 0.5, 0.7, 0.2, along with autotuning, and a $\gamma$ value of 0.99, but we were unable to get it to discover more than 50 modes for the same amount of training iterations and mini-batch sizes.